ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : The supported-cipher-suites parameter lists the ciphersuite(s) supported by the TAM.
 If this parameter is not present, it is to be treated the same as if it contained both ciphersuites defined in this document.
 Details about the ciphersuite encoding can be found in {{ciphersuite}}.

+supported-freshness-mechanisms
+: The supported-freshness-mechanisms parameter lists the freshness mechanism(s) supported by the TAM.
+  Details about the encoding can be found in {{freshness-mechanisms}}.
+  If this parameter is absent, it means only the nonce mechanism is supported.

 challenge
 : The challenge field is an optional parameter used for ensuring the freshness of the